logological/logological.org/content/pages/faq.md

              (lambda () (setq fill-column 999999)))
 ```

+### How can I teach AUCTeX about new styles and classes?

+If your document uses a custom LaTeX style or class, AUCTeX won't
+apply the correct style hooks.
+You need to create a custom Elisp
+style file specifying these hooks.
+You can try having AUCTeX
+automatically generate such a style file by running `M-x
+TeX-auto-generate`.
+You'll first be prompted for the path to the
+LaTeX style or class file, and then to the AUCTeX style directory
+(normally `$HOME/.emacs.d/auctex/style`) for output.
+The generated
+style file will have the same basename as the input file, but with a
+`.el` suffix.
+Open it and edit it as necessary.

 ## System administration

 ### How do I find which RPM provides a given file?